-An egg fast, or “keto egg fast” is a short-term diet in which you consume eggs, butter, and other healthy fats.
+An egg fast or “keto egg fast” is a short-term diet in which you consume eggs, butter, and other healthy fats.
+It’s also called the boiled egg diet, although you can eat your eggs in whatever form you like.

-Since it’s high-fat, moderate protein, and low-carb — a keto egg fast is one way to get into ketosis or maintain your ketogenic diet.
-A super-restrictive ketogenic diet, that is.
+Since it’s high-fat, moderate protein, and low-carbohydrate, a keto egg fast is one way to get into ketosis or maintain your ketogenic diet, but it’s definitely not an everyday way to eat.
+Rather, it’s a super-restrictive, short-term ketogenic diet.

-People are egg fasting, for the most part, to lose weight.
-Specifically, they’re egg fasting to push past stubborn weight loss plateaus, even if they’re already on a ketogenic diet.
+For the most part, people use egg fasting to lose weight.
+Specifically, they do this to push past stubborn weight loss plateaus, even if they’re already on a ketogenic diet.

-In 2010, the low-carb blogger Jimmy Moore made his month-long foray into egg-only dieting public — and the keto egg fast was born.
+In 2010, the low-carb blogger Jimmy Moore made his month-long foray into the egg-only diet public — and the keto egg fast was born.

 - 60% fat